robovm/robovm-bro-gen/README.md

  * `bits`: Boolean specifying whether this should be bound as a Java enum or as a Java class inheriting from Bits.
 Should be `true` if the C enum is a bitmask kind of enum.
 For Apple's header files this can usually be determined automatically by the script.
  * `exclude`: Boolean specifying whether this enum should be excluded and not generated.
  * `ignore`: Regexp matching enum members that should be ignored.
+ * `marshaler`: Specifies the `@Marshaler` to use when marhsaling this enum.
+E.g. `Bits.AsMachineSizedIntMarshaler`, `ValuedEnum.AsMachineSizedUIntMarshaler`.
+Can ususally be determined automatically by the script.
  * `<MemberName>`: Used to rename a member completely.
 Use the C member name as key and the Java member name as value.

+###classes

+The keys in this hash specify class/struct name regexp patterns.
+Only classes/structs that have a matching key in this hash will be generated.
+The values are also hashes with the following supported keys:

+ * `exclude`: Boolean specifying whether this class should be excluded and not generated.
+ * `visibility`: The visibility (access modifiers) of the generated class.
+The default is `public`.
+ * `name`: The name of the generated Java class.
+If not specified the C/Objective-C name will be used.
+ * `extends`: The name of the Java class the generated class will derive from.
+ * `implements`: A list of Java interface names the generated class will implement.
+ * `properties`: See below.
+ * `methods`: See below.

+###protocols

+The keys in this hash specify Objective-C protocol name regexp patterns.
+Only protocols that have a matching key in this hash will be generated.
+A Java interface will be generated for each matching protocol along with an adapter class implementing all methods in the interface.

+The values are also hashes with the following supported keys:

+ * `exclude`: Boolean specifying whether this class should be excluded and not generated.
+ * `visibility`: The visibility (access modifiers) of the generated class.
+The default is `public`.
+ * `name`: The name of the generated Java class.
+If not specified the C/Objective-C name will be used.
+ * `extends`: The name of the Java class the generated class will derive from.
+ * `implements`: A list of Java interface names the generated class will implement.
+ * `properties`: See below.
+ * `methods`: See below.
+ * `skip_adapter`: Boolean specifying whether an adapter should be generated for the Java interface.
+The default is `true`.

+###properties

+###methods